AryanSinghal007/To-Do-List/README.md

 1. Clone the repository from GitHub: [Repository-link](https://github.com/AryanSinghal007/To-Do-List)

-2. Install Node.js on your machine if you haven't already.
-You can download it from the official website: [nodejs.org](https://nodejs.org)
+2. Install Node.js and MongoDB on your machine if you haven't already.
+You can download it from the official website: [nodejs.org](https://nodejs.org) and [MongoDB](https://www.mongodb.com/)

 3. Open a terminal or command prompt and navigate to the project's root directory.

 4. Install the project dependencies by running the following command: `npm i`

+5. Start the mongoDB shell by running the following command: `mongosh`

-5. Start the application by running the following command: `node app.js`
+6. On a new tab of terminal or command prompt, Start the application by running the command: `node app.js`

-6. Open your web browser and visit `http://localhost:3000` to access the to-do list application.
+7. Open your web browser and visit `http://localhost:3000` to access the to-do list application.

 ## Images